NEW Kids Fishing Opportunity

 See Where Trout Hold Under Water

 My favorite referral to finding trout, foam is home.
 That stands true for the most part, on this snorkel trip majority of the trout spotted were on eddy lines.
 Between the main current and the slack water to the side (eddy) a trout can choose its most comfortable current speed and happily sit while food drifts to them.
-One of the most deadly, and enjoyable tactics to catching these trout is swinging a streamer from the faster current into the slower current.
-This covers the lie pretty thoroughly.

 • Post author: